 Why some cards were so much slower?

-These slower cards had very aggressive thermal throttling profiles which were more apparent with the large file size tests vs smaller files size tests.
+Some cards have very aggressive thermal throttling profiles which were more apparent with the large file size tests vs smaller file size tests.

 I performed these tests using the AJA System Test using 4GB file sizes.
 The reason I chose 4GB is that this is about the buffer we see in some of the best cameras like the Sony A1 or A9.
 The Nikon Z9, also a great camera, only looks to have about a 2GB buffer.
 This makes sense, it’s using faster CFexpress Type-B cards instead of Type-A cards.

 If I chose a larger size than 4GB in these benchmarks, it could cause the card to engage the thermal throttling more aggressively, and it wouldn’t show the potential capabilities of a camera like the Sony A1 which would be limited to a 4GB buffer.
 However, cameras with a smaller buffer like a Nikon Z9, could show better performance with some of those slower cards because they would not be used as often under the throttled conditions.
 While these slower cards do show tested results significantly slower than their rated performance, their peak bursts were actually showing closer to those rated numbers.